maltelenz/wowloot/README.md

-WhoOwsWhom Loot (wowloot)
+WhoOwsWhat Loot (wowloot)
 =======
-Django project to figure out who ows whom how much money.
+Django project to figure out who ows what to whom.

 Install instructions: